starovoitovs/river/public/ABOUT.md

 These estimates are basically universal knowledge, so that both Hero and Villain have the same opinion about these probabilities.

 ### 4. Bet Sizing
 Specify anticipated bet sizes as pot percentages.
-The tool shows total bet amounts in brackets.
+The amounts in brackets are the total bet amounts after the respective action.

 Example calculation:
 ```